Position Description King’s Chapel - Assistant Minister

 King's Chapel offers three services throughout the week: Morning Light, a 9 AM Sunday intergenerational service in our Little Chapel; Morning Prayer, an 11 AM Sunday traditional prayer book service in our historic sanctuary with a full choir; and a short Wednesday evening Contemplative Communion service.
 The Assistant Minister will have major responsibility for our Morning Light Worship Service; preach at both Morning Light and Morning Prayer once a month; and alternate responsibility for the Wednesday contemplative communion service with the Senior Minister.
 In addition, the Assistant Minister will regularly lead the Christian sacraments of Holy Communion and Baptism and perform weddings and funerals for members of the congregation and community.

 King’s Chapel is at an exciting time.
 In the last five years King’s Chapel has grown in membership, developed new lay leadership, and instituted two new worship services.
 This past year especially we have seen new young adult members and young families joining the congregation and participating in our Sunday Church School programs.

 The current Assistant Minister has taken a call closer to family, and the Senior Minister now seeks a ministerial colleague with whom she, other staff, and congregational leadership can continue to build a thriving church in the heart of our city.

 Pursuant to the UUA tradition, the Assistant will be a contract employee, renewable annually.
 The expectation is that the Assistant is in a position to make a multi-year commitment.

-Interested persons are asked to submit electronically ONLY the following: 1) a letter of interest explaining the candidate’s fit with King Chapel’s unique ministry; 2) a resume; and 3) a sermon.
-If video or audio of the sermon is also available, please provide a CD or a link.
+Interested persons are asked to submit electronically ONLY the following: 1) a letter of interest explaining the candidate’s fit with King Chapel’s unique ministry; 2) a resume; 3) a sermon.
+Ideally, with a link to a video or audio file.
 Please submit these materials to firstname.lastname@example.org.